Can you pull off a drop-dead, killer thank you letter?

 7. Thank smaller gifts warmly.

-Smaller gifts also get warm, prompt, personal thank yous.
+Smaller gifts should also get warm, prompt, personal thank yous.

-Treat these donors well and they’ll reward you with repeat and larger gifts.
+Treat these donors well by sending them a killer thank you letter, and they’ll reward you with repeat and larger gifts.

 8. Refer to the donor’s past support if you possibly can.